nilanjanb3/badges---certifications/README.md

 ## Certifications

-Here is my hard-work & achivements, Kindly have a look ! 😊
+Here is my hard work & achievements, Kindly have a look! 😊

 | Certificate Name | PDF | URL |
 | ------ | ------ | ------ |